 As I mentioned, if you are at low risk for colon cancer you should have your first exam at age 50.

-If you are at high risk for developing colon cancer your physician may suggest that you begin screening at age 40.
+If you are at high risk for developing colon cancer your physician may suggest that you begin screening before age 40.
 Women at high risk for developing colon cancer may have some of the following factors:

 - a single first-degree relative (parent, brother, sister or child) that developed colon cancer before the age of 60, or two first-degree relatives that developed colon cancer at any age.